tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 Ambiguous instruction!
 {: .notice--warning}

-In the CHIP-8 interpreter for the original COSMAC VIP, this instruction did the following: It put the value of `VY` into `VX`, and then shifted the value in `VX` 1 bit to the right (`8XY6`) or left (`8XYE`). `VY` was not affeced, but the flag register `VF` would be set to the bit that was shifted out.
+In the CHIP-8 interpreter for the original COSMAC VIP, this instruction did the following: It put the value of `VY` into `VX`, and then shifted the value in `VX` 1 bit to the right (`8XY6`) or left (`8XYE`). `VY` was not affected, but the flag register `VF` would be set to the bit that was shifted out.

 However, starting with CHIP-48 and SUPER-CHIP in the early 1990s, these instructions were changed so that they shifted `VX` in place, and ignored the `Y` completely.